Want To Contribute?

 We’re always interested in varying perspectives relating to food entrepreneurship, so let’s get you some info!

-First, there are two types of content pieces we publish, articles and interview.
+First, there are two types of content pieces we publish, articles and interviews.

 We don’t accept unsolicited submissions for either, but we do accept pitches for both.

-After you pitch your idea, we may invite you to create your masterpiece and get added to our editorial calendar.
+After you pitch an idea, we may invite you to create your masterpiece to be added to our editorial calendar.

-Fair warning, we’re a bit strict with our guidelines when it comes to guest submissions because we take a lot of pride in delivering only the best content to the Entrepreneurial Chef community.
+Fair warning, we’re a bit strict with our guidelines when it comes to guest submissions because we take a lot of pride in delivering quality content to the Entrepreneurial Chef community.

-So, think you’ve got what it takes?
-Read on.
+So, if think you’ve got what it takes than read on!

-Please note: If your pitch does not adhere to the guidelines below, you will not receive a response.
+Please note: If your pitch does not adhere to the guidelines below, you may not receive a response.